Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Observations

-Optical observations of the host galaxy were conducted on 2015 June 19, approximately 1.5 months after the first radio follow-up observation, with the DEep Imaging Multi-Object Spectrograph~\citep[DEIMOS;][]{Faber+2003} on Keck-II.
+Optical observations of the host galaxy were conducted on 2015 June 19, approximately 1.5 months after the first radio follow-up observation, with the DEep Imaging Multi-Object Spectrograph~\citep[DEIMOS;][]{Faber+2003} on Keck II.
+The spectrum has a resolution of 1.3\,\AA, and was reduced using standard DEIMOS tasks in IRAF and IDL, including wavelength calibration using arc lamps and flux calibration using standard stars.
 Figure~\ref{fig:opticalspec} shows our follow-up spectrum of the host galaxy as compared with an SDSS spectrum of the host from 2000 September 29.
 No significant change in the spectrum is observed before and after the transient event, indicating that either there is no associated optical transient or that any optical signatures had faded by the time of our follow-up observations approximately 612 days after the launch of the outflow (see Section~\ref{analysis}).